HOW TO HANDLE ALL YOUR RESPONSIBILITIES

 C.S.
 Lewis sums it up well: “A car is made to run on petrol {gasoline}, and it would not run properly on anything else.
 God has designed the human machine to run on Himself.
 He is the fuel our spirits were designed to burn or the food our spirits were designed to feed on.”

 The result of our spirits feeding off the life-giving Spirit of Jesus is that we bear “fruit” for the Kingdom.
-Put another way, abiding helps prevent us from being ineffective and unproductive Christians.
-This fruit is manifested in our actions as well as our character (Galatians 5:22).
-After all, what good is it if we accomplish tasks for Jesus in an un-Christlike manner?
+Not just in what we accomplish but in who we become (Galatians 5:22).
+After all, what good is it if we do things for Jesus in a spirit that looks nothing like Jesus?

 Keep in mind that Jesus whispers to us the same thing that He told His disciples: “Apart from Me, you can do nothing” (John 15:5)